abkfenris/docker-drupal-compose/Readme.md

 Updating modules or themes should also be done via `compose.json`

 If you're wondering why there is the `^` caret in front of the version number, see [Version](https://getcomposer.org/doc/articles/versions.md) in the Composer docs.
 The caret in this case will allow any version greater than or equal to 3.4 but less than 4.0 (so there shouldn't be any breaking changes).

+### Composer.lock

+To make sure that you're getting the exact same packages as were initially installed in this image move `composer.lock` into the `app` directory then `make up`.

+If you wish to generate a new `composer.lock` file, you can build without it in the `app` directory, then use `docker cp` to copy it out of the container.

+For example, if I use `docker ps` to find the container ID is `fea4777feeb4`, I can use `docker cp fea:/app/composer.lock app/composer.lock` to copy the current version to the `app` directory to guarentee that future builds will use the same libary versions.

 ## Initial Configuration